 "Hau is the first in a series of four moving image works, under the project title Ō Ratou Tāonga Katoa, or "all our treasures".
 This term was a critical clause exploited by the British in our Nation's founding document, The Treaty of Waitangi.
 The project explores different aspects of the historical, social, and multicultural tensions at play within our connection to place and the fabric of our collective identity.

-Hau is a gentle meditation on our sense of belonging to place.
-Across cultures the symbol of the pear often represents unity, fertility and longevity.
-We have used the pear here to represent our home, Aotearoa, as well as the home of the heart.
-The Chinese consider it a bad portent to halve a pear in a partnership.
+Across cultures, the symbol of the pear often represents unity, fertility and longevity.
 The child in the film places the pear halves back together in a gesture of reconciliation.
 A narrated passage at the conclusion of the film from Tarkovsky’s film, Stalker (1979), is narrated by Kate Belton’s Grandfather, who was also a carver.
 In a voice made brittle with age, the narrator reminds us that the old ways are not always the way forward, and that there is strength to be found in the reflexiveness and vulnerability of youth.
-While we must necessarily look back to acknowledge our past, it is the child like the sapling, who draws upon their roots and with their ability to readily adapt, can be amongst our greatest teachers.

-The rebuild provides us with an opportunity to fulfill our commitments to our Tāngata Whenua.
-The retelling of our kaupapa can provide strong agency in the healing and the shaping of our city.
-Setting the film in a contemporary context provides discourse around the themes of intergenerational loss, trauma and recovery.
+Hau was conceived in the wake of the Christchurch earthquakes and subsequent city rebuild, which provides us with an opportunity to fulfill our commitments to Tāngata Whenua.
+Setting the film in a contemporary context provokes discourse around the themes of intergenerational loss, trauma and recovery.
 These themes remain relevant in a city still in recovery and are central to the healing of place and people.
-This project endeavours to engage a wider community and stimulate agency for reflection and conversation.
 We hope that the project acts to bring people together, affirming their sense of value for our place and sense of belonging." - Artist Statement

 Concept and Direction: Kate Belton